How to Become an Intelligence Analyst: Step-by-Step Career Guide

 Step 2: Apply for a Position

 Those who successfully complete a rigorous interview and testing process may be offered a position as an intelligence analyst.
-These offers will specify job title, pay grade, salary and other incentives.
 Application and acceptance standards are quite high and stringent.
 Disqualification is based on several factors depending on the hiring agency and includes having a criminal record and illegal drug use.

 - Be prepared for a background investigation.
-Working as an intelligence analyst includes handling confidential information; therefore, an extensive background investigation is required.
-Obtaining a position working for top-level federal agencies, such as the FBI, CIA or NSA, entail several lengthy steps including passing a polygraph examination as well as criminal record and credit checks.
+Working as an intelligence analyst includes handling confidential information.
+Moreover, an extensive background investigation is required.
+Obtaining a position working for top-level federal agencies, such as the FBI, CIA, or NSA, entail several lengthy steps including passing a polygraph examination as well as criminal record and credit checks.
 Past and current employers and neighbors will be questioned, and references will be required.
 These thorough investigations usually take several months to complete.